Mariana-Teixeira/UnityPackage_XNode_DialogueSystem/README.md

 1. Attach the 'TextEffectController.cs' to a Canvas GameObject.
 The script will attach a TextMeshPro to the GameObject.
 2. Attach the 'ButtonController.cs' to a Canvas GameObject.
 The script will attach a VerticalGroupLayout to the GameObject.
 3. Attach the 'Player.cs' and 'Speaker.cs' to other GameObjects.
-    - Player is an examples script which reads input.
+    - Player is an example script for reading input.
-    - Speaker is an example script which stores a 'DialogueTree': right click the Unity Project Window and choose Create -> DialogueTree.
+    - Speaker is an example script for storing a 'DialogueTree': right click the Unity Project Window and choose Create -> DialogueTree.

 Currently, I'd like to expand on this package by improving the **efficiency of the typewritter effect function**.
 I will also add more dialogue events to replace dialogue systems from older projects.